cloudmesh/client/docs/source/old.rst

                 cloudmesh.yaml

                 options: --force.
-By default, existing cloud in database cannot be overwirtten, the --force
+By default, existing cloud in database cannot be overwritten, the --force
                          allows overwriting the database values.

             cloud remove [CLOUD|--all]